watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_lab/README.md

 This example demonstrates how to deploy an external agent as an AI service in IBM watsonx.ai.
 The application leverages FastAPI and [IBM watsonx.ai Agent Lab](https://www.ibm.com/products/watsonx-ai/ai-agent-development) to create a chat completion service that integrates with IBM watsonx models.
 It also includes AI tools for Google search and Python interpreter.

+## Disclaimer

+IBM watsonx.ai AI services and Agent Builder are two upcoming features scheduled for release as of writing this.
+Please follow the official [homepage](https://www.ibm.com/products/watsonx-ai/ai-agent-development) for release announcement.
+This example is subject to changes.

 ## Features

 - **Chat Completion Service**: The application provides a RESTful API endpoint for chat completions, supporting both synchronous and streaming responses following the specification of IBM Orchestrate external agents.